 If going with the definition, Conversion Rate is measured by the percentage of email recipients who clicked on a link within an email and completed a desired action.
 That desired action could be filling out a lead generation form or purchasing a product.

-Once your recipient comes to the desired location by clicking through on your email, next goal should be to get them to convert on your offer.
-Conversion is actually an action that an email asked your audience to take.
+Once your recipient comes to the desired location by clicking through on your email, the next goal should be to get them to convert on your offer.
+Conversion is an action that an email asks your audience to take.
 Conversion is directly linked to the call-to-action in your mail, and a precise call-to-action should be directly linked to the overall goal of your email marketing.

 3. Bounce Rate

 If going by the definition, Bounce Rate is the percentage of total emails that couldn't successfully delivered to the respective inboxes during email marketing.
-For marketers, there are two bounces they usually resort to track hard ans soft bounces.
-Soft bounces occurred when delivery of emails are failed due to temporary problems such as a full inbox or a problem with the recipient’s server.
-These emails are queued for delivery, and once the problem clears up, mails are delivered.
+For marketers, there are two bounces they usually resort to tracking hard and soft bounces.
+Soft bounces occur when the delivery of emails fails due to temporary problems such as a full inbox or a problem with the recipient’s server.
+These emails are queued for delivery, and once the problem clears up, emails are delivered.

-On the contrary, Hard bounces are occurred when an email is sent to an invalid, closed, or non-existent email address.
-These emails never reach to the recipient's email address.
-A marketer should immediately remove hard bounce addresses from email list, because internet service providers (ISPs) use bounce rates to consider an email sender’s reputation.
-A marketer should run some authentic data validation techniques to ensure a list fully validated and ready to use.
+On the contrary, Hard bounces occur when an email is sent to an invalid, closed, or non-existent email address.
+These emails never reach the recipient's email address.
+A marketer should immediately remove hard bounce addresses from an email list because internet service providers (ISPs) use bounce rates to consider an email sender’s reputation.
+A marketer should run some authentic data validation techniques to ensure a list is fully validated and ready to use.

 4. List Growth Rate